DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/protect-staff-time-and-improve-wellbeing.md

 ## Provide time off timetable for longer projects

-We give teachers additional time off timetable time to complete longer projects and tasks.
+We give teachers additional time off from their timetable to complete longer projects and tasks.

 The senior leadership team or supply teachers cover their time off timetable.